Helyux/csgo-match-history/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-As i'm someone who likes to analyze available data i thought,<br>
-I have all this data on my competitive csgo matches.<br>
+As i'm someone who likes to analyze available data I thought, I have all this data on my competitive csgo matches.<br>
-Why not start to analyze that?<br>
+Why not start to analyze it? → So i did it :)<br>

 Currently available data:
 <ul>